July 6, 2022

 Hellfire Bay, Esperance, Australia

-Another insane beach in the southwest of Australia (nearby #5 Lucky Bay) Hellfire Bay boasts a secluded white sand beach surrounded by rocky peaks of the Cape Le Grand National Park.
-Chesh surfed here and we both laid on the sun baked rocks until sunset and were the only souls leaving the carpark on dusk.
-Magic!
+Another insane beach in the southwest of Australia (near #5 Lucky Bay), Hellfire Bay boasts a secluded white sand beach surrounded by rocky peaks of the Cape Le Grand National Park.

 10. Paje Beach, Zanzibar (Africa)

 So far our favourite beaches in the African continent are on the island of Zanzibar, part of the country of Tanzania.
 It’s the culture and people, combined with long white sand beaches and azure waters that made this place so special.
-We sat under our timber shade shelter after an ocean dip and watch traditional sailing boats cruise across the clear waters.
-I will need to head back here soon.

 LIKE THIS POST?
 PIN IT FOR LATER AND SHARE IT WITH OTHERS!